Noise Levels in Upper Clinton Hill, Newark, NJ | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern Upper Clinton Hill sounds about 266% louder than Northern Upper Clinton Hill to the human ear, a 18.7 dBA gap.
+To the human ear, noise in southern Upper Clinton Hill sounds about 389% louder than in northeastern Upper Clinton Hill, a 22.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Clinton Ave do you need to be?